Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 Nodes are initialized with fallback configs via environment variables, including `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION`.
 If associating with an IAM role and if the backup node does not reside on the AWS platform, an additional environment variable `AWS_SESSION_TOKEN` may be necessary.

-{% if_version lte:3.5.x %}

 {:.important}
 > We do not recommend using backup nodes to proxy traffic.
 The backup job enlarges the attack surface of a proxying DP and contributes significantly to the P99 delay.
-You need to know the risk if you want to deploy a node this way, and a DP acting as a backup node cannot be provisioned with backup configurations.
+You need to know the risk if you want to deploy a node this way,
+{% if_version lte:3.5.x %}
+and a DP acting as a backup node cannot be provisioned with backup configurations.
 {% endif_version %}
 {% if_version gte:3.6.x %}

-{:.important}
-> We do not recommend using backup nodes to proxy traffic.
-The backup job enlarges the attack surface of a proxying DP, and contributes significantly to the P99 delay.
-You need to know the risk if you want to deploy a node this way, and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.
+and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.
+{% endif_version %}

 Although a single backup node is sufficient for all deployments, you can also configure additional backup nodes.
 A leader election algorithm selects one node from the group of designated backup nodes to do the backup job.

-{% endif_version %}

 For more information about the data that is set in the environment variables, review the [AWS environment variable configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).